TwilioDevEd/appointment-reminders-flask/README.md

 1. Run the migrations with:

-    ```
+    ```bash
-    alembic upgrade +1
+    $ alembic upgrade +1
     ```

 1. Start a [redis](http://redis.io/) server to be our Celery broker.
 If on a Mac, we recommend installing redis through [homebrew](http://brew.sh/)

 1. Start the development server:

-    ```
+    ```bash
-    python runapp.py
+    $ python runapp.py
     ```

 You can now access the application at [http://localhost:5000](http://localhost:5000).
 To send any reminders, however, you must also start a separate Celery worker process.

 1. Start a new terminal session, `cd` into the repository, and active your `appointment-reminders` virtualenv

 1. Start the Celery worker:

-    ```
+    ```bash
-    celery -A reminders.celery worker -l info
+    $ celery -A reminders.celery worker -l info
     ```

 Celery will now send SMS reminders for any new appointments you create through